-If you’re hosting Thanksgiving this year, you don’t need to bust your budget to create a memorable family feast.
-A little planning can go a long way towards a satisfying Thanksgiving meal on a budget.
+If you’re hosting turkey day this year, you don’t need to bust your budget to create a memorable family feast.
+A little planning can go a long way towards hosting a satisfying Thanksgiving on a budget.

 Many Thanksgiving staples can keep for a while before they expire.
 Pay attention to the sales in your area in the months leading up to the holiday.
 That way, you can stock up ahead of time on the dry, frozen, and canned goods you’ll use for most of your Thanksgiving dishes.